go-furnace/go-furnace/README.md

 * Post deleting a stack (stackname parameter is provided) This is a place to send out a notification that a stack has been successfully or unsuccessfully deleted.
+  Or another application could be to see if all the resources where cleaned up properly.
+Or to perform any more cleanup which the CloudFormation could not do.

 The following repository contains the SDK that the plugins provide for a Go based plugin system: